-For the thirteen weeks ended August 3, 2019, the Company recognized a tax expense of \$2 million due to an adjustment to U.S. tax on foreign income attributable to tax reform.
+For the thirty-nine weeks ended November 2, 2019, the Company recognized tax expense of \$2 million due to an adjustment to U.S. tax on foreign income attributable to tax reform and a tax benefit of \$4 million that primarily related to the costs to terminate certain SIX:02 leases.
+The Company also recognized a tax benefit of \$3 million due to an adjustment to a foreign tax credit valuation allowance.

-During the thirteen weeks ended August 3, 2019, the Company recorded charges totaling \$14 million, which primarily related to the costs to terminate the SIX:02 leases, the tax benefit recorded in connection with these charges was \$4 million.

-For the twenty-six weeks ended August 3, 2019, the Company recognized a tax benefit of \$3 million due to an adjustment to a foreign tax credit valuation allowance.